dailystory/docs/articles/changelog/2021/march.md

 ## March 12, 2021
 * New popups are paused by default
 * Fix some save issues in popup
+* Updates to contact preference logging with auditing
+* Updates to return leads in progress for autopilot
+* Bug with sms reporting

 ## March 11, 2021
 * Skip null activities